IBE160/SG-NextGenCoding/docs/sprint-artifacts/1-2-set-up-ci-cd-deployment-pipeline.md

 # Story 1.2: Set Up CI/CD & Build Pipeline

-Status: drafted
+Status: ready-for-dev

 ## Story

 As a developer,
-I want automated deployment for frontend and backend, So that I can quickly and reliably deploy changes to development environments.
+I want automated build for frontend and backend,
+So that I can quickly and reliably build changes for local development environments.

 ## Acceptance Criteria